 Your chimney is an entrance into your home.
 Throughout the warmer months, all sorts of critters might choose to enter your stack and stay there.
 These could be anything from spiders to squirrels to birds.
 If you don’t know they’re up there, you could quickly start a fire in the fireplace and suddenly find that they are scurrying out – and right into your home.
 This could be disastrous, and near impossible to get under control.
 You certainly don’t want this happening when you have a house filled with company.

 You don’t want to set animals on fire, for obvious reasons.
 If you have a chimney sweep come out, they can clear out any pests the proper way.
-They can also show you about some of the different ways to prevent the pests from entering in the future.
+They can also show you some of the different ways to prevent the pests from entering in the future.

 Prevent Creosote Buildup

 Creosote is the byproduct that comes from burning wood and other fuel in your chimney – and it can be dangerous.
 Your goal is for wood to burn as completely as possible.
 If there isn’t sufficient airflow, there is incomplete combustion.
 Volatiles form that rise with the smoke.
 Once the smoke cools, the residue left behind is known as creosote.
 Creosote is highly flammable.
-Over the course of time, creosote can obstruct the airflow and ultimately cause chimney fires.
+Over time, creosote can obstruct the airflow and ultimately cause chimney fires.
 Preventing creosote buildup is a significant reason to have an annual chimney sweep performed.

 There are three stages of creosote: flaky deposit, tar-like deposits, and hardened creosote.